 The Iridis Compute Cluster

-The current Iridis 3 is our third generation cluster and is one of the largest computational facilities in the UK.
+The current Iridis 4 is our fourth generation cluster and is one of the largest computational facilities in the UK.
+In November 2013 Iridis 4 was ranked 179th in the world in the TOP500 list.
 Iridis provides High Performance Computing facilities in a professionally managed service environment and is available to the University's entire research community.

 Iridis is primarily designed as a batch service for users who need to run either distributed memory parallel jobs, or multiple resource-intensive sequential jobs.
 If you are a researcher or postgraduate student and think that you have a good case for using Iridis, please fill in the online application form.

-- Cluster is accessed via advanced scheduling and management system from Adaptive Computing;
+- Moab HPC Suite - advanced workload management system from Adaptive Computing;